The U.S. National Asthma Education and Prevention Program (NAEPP) guidelines for the diagnosis and management of asthma recommend:

 Symptoms of asthma include:

-Exposure before age 1 to pet dander, cockroach, mice allergens, and certain types of household bacteria may actually help protect against the development of wheezing and asthma, according to a 2014 study in the Journal of Allergy and Clinical Immunology.
-Researchers think that exposure to these substances may bolster babies’ immune systems.
-Other research on the “hygiene hypothesis” has suggested that children who grow up on farms also have stronger immune systems due to their exposure to a variety of environmental microorganisms.
+Exposure before age 1 to pet dander, cockroach, mice allergens, and certain types of household bacteria may actually help protect against the development of wheezing and asthma.
+Researchers think that exposure to these substances may bolster babies' immune systems.
+Other research on the "hygiene hypothesis" has suggested that children who grow up on farms also have stronger immune systems due to their exposure to a variety of environmental microorganisms.

 The word asthma comes from an ancient Greek word meaning panting.
 Essentially, asthma is an inflammatory lung condition that makes it difficult to breathe properly.